-Recognize that while malicious actions can undermine users’ trust and confidence in the network, but closing the Internet is not the solution.
+Recognize that while malicious actions can undermine users’ trust and confidence in the network, but cutting off Internet access is not the solution.
 Instead, we need to focus on ensuring the Internet is stable, secure and resilient.
 To do so, it is important that these issues be addressed by all stakeholders in a spirit of collaboration and shared responsibility.
 It is also important that these issues be addressed in ways that do not undermine the global architecture of the Internet or curtail internationally recognized human rights.